adriensieg/AI-Agentic-Coding-Workflows/Phase-1-Agents.md

 - `api/` handles HTTP only — validation, status codes, cookies.
 No business logic.
 - `services/` contain business logic — no `Request`/`Response` objects.
 - `db/` handles persistence only.
 Design so the in-memory store can be swapped for SQLAlchemy without touching services.
+- **In-memory state caveat:** while using dict-based storage, run Uvicorn with a single worker (`workers=1`, the default).
+Multiple workers fork separate processes with divergent copies of the dict, and `--reload` wipes state — both produce erratic behavior.
+Only scale workers after moving to a real database.
 - Dependencies flow one direction: `api → services → db`.
 Never the reverse.

 ---